CMU-IDS-Fall-2023/final-project-think_op/Report.md

   Additionally, our analysis indicates that in countries experiencing high levels of terrorism, refugees often seek asylum in nations with fewer terrorist incidents.
 Conversely, in countries where terrorist attacks are less frequent, this factor becomes less pivotal in influencing refugee destinations, pointing to other motivations behind their choice of asylum.

 - Model:\
-    Overall, We find that the impact of terrorism in the refugee's trajectory is very small.
-Given the past refugee's data, the terrorist data does not seem to alter the predictions by much.
-We find that The number of people killed due to terrorism, is posiively correlated with an increase in refugee's, nonetheless this result is very weak.
+    Overall, we find that the impact of terrorism in the refugees' trajectory is very small.
+Given the past refugee data, the terrorist data does not seem to alter the predictions by much.
+We find that the number of people killed due to terrorism is positively correlated with an increase in refugees.
+However, this result is very weak.

 ## Discussion